aryeelab/hichipper/docs/index.rst

 Citation
 ================

-If you use **proatac** in your research, please cite our tool at the following URL:
+If you use **hichipper** in your research, please cite our tool at the following URL:

 	``http://aryeelab.org/hichipper``